 This nourishing lip balm makes a great gift.
-Just find a pretty little tin – et voilà – a luscious lip balm for under R10, and ready in just under 5 minutes.
-If you’d like to spice it up a notch, you can make a tinted lip balm, which is just as simple (find recipe here).
+Just find a pretty little tin or jar – et voilà – a luscious lip balm for under R10, and ready in just under 5 minutes.
+If you’d like to spice it up a notch, you can make a tinted lip balm, which is just as simple.
 The method for making lip balm is only a fraction more complex than mixing, it just involves melting and then mixing.
 Easy enough?
 Give it a try and let me know how it turns out in the comments below.

 Recipe Variations & Substitutions

-My general rule of thumb for any lip balm recipe is to use equal parts of a butter, wax and oil.
+My general guideline for a beginner’s lip balm recipe is to use equal parts of a butter, wax and oil.
 So you can simply combine one part of any butter (eg. shea butter, cocoa butter, avocado butter etc.), with one part of any wax (eg. bees wax, carnauba wax, soy wax etc.) and one part of any liquid carrier oil (eg. olive, sunflower, grapeseed, sweet almond etc.).
 Therefore, the recipe is 1 part butter: 1 part wax: 1 part oil.
 That should simplify things for you in terms of what you can substitute.
 So the recipe I’ve shared above is just my personal favourite combination of butters, waxes and oils.

 Cost & Shelf Life